Key Takeaways

 Acquisition of Liabilities

 Once you take over a mortgage, all liabilities, including interest rates and monthly payments become your responsibility.
-However, it's possible to save some money if the interest rate on the newer loan is lower than that on the existing loan.
+However, buyers may save money if the interest rate on the new loan is lower than that of the existing loan.

 However, you should be aware that lenders can change the terms and conditions of the loan (including interest rates).